Student Conduct Process

 5.2.2.
 The University does not tolerate retaliation against individuals who file a complaint.
 Students who retaliate against such persons will be held accountable under the Code.
 It is the responsibility of the target of the retaliation to immediately report the behavior to OSRR.

 5.2.3.
 The determination to investigate a conduct case will be made within a reasonable period of time after receipt of a complaint.
-If it is believed that the behavior is governed by the Code, the student will be invited to a gathering of information meeting with a conduct administrator.
+If it is believed that the behavior is governed by the Code, the student will be invited to a pre-hearing meeting (“initial meeting”) with a conduct administrator.

 5.2.4.
 The Respondent may request a reasonable postponement of the meeting by contacting the conduct administrator in writing no less than two calendar days before the scheduled meeting.
 The Respondent will need to explain why s/he is requesting a different meeting date or time and will need to provide an alternate meeting date and time.
 The conduct administrator will make the final determination of the meeting date and time.
 If the Respondent does not appear for a scheduled meeting, the University reserves the right to make a determination in the student's absence.

 5.2.5.
-After a gathering of information meeting, a determination will be made as to whether formal charges will be pursued.
+After a pre-hearing meeting (“initial meeting”), a determination will be made as to whether formal charges will be pursued.
 If a student is to be formally charged with a potential violation of the Student Code of Conduct, the student will receive written notification regarding a follow up meeting, which will include written notice of the allegation, with a brief summary, and the meeting date and time, as well as possible sanctions.

 5.2.6.
 If the Respondent fails to meet with the conduct administrator or board after being properly notified, the case will be decided on the basis of information gathered by the conduct administrator or board.